Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.0.md

 # record & playback 2 channels audio
 arecord -Dhw:0,0 -f S16_LE -r 16000 -c 2 hello.wav
 aplay -Dhw:0,1 -r 16000 -c 2 hello.wav

+# If you want to output the sound by the bluetooth device, you need to use the command below to play
+aplay -r 16000 -c 2 hello.wav

 # record 8 channels audio
 # there are 6 microphones on board, and ac108 compose the 2 remaining channels.